Jacobtelander/Computer-Project---Structural-Equation-Modeling/README.md

 Data Cleaning → removed missing values using FIML and then aggregated to player-level.

 CFA & SEM → Models created with initial theorised latent construct, then adjusted for improved fit.
-Offensce theorized to affect defence
+Offense theorized to affect defence

 Model fit → Model diagnostics using CFI, TLI, RMSEA, SRMR and Chi-square.